 A PLLC has the same tax and liability benefits as an LLC but this designation is only recognized for licensed professionals, such as architects, accountants, and law firms.

 Make sure your business is off to the right start by having an experienced professional help you decide the right business entity for your startup.
 Contact our office today to discover how C.E.
 Thorn, CPA, PLLC has helped several Rolesville area businesses reduce their costs and limit their tax payments.
-Reach out to us today at (919) 420-0092 or complete the online contact form to speak with an experienced CPA today!
+Reach out to us today at (919) 420-0092 or complete the online contact form below to speak with an experienced CPA today!